AhmedOsaama/Escape-from-the-labyrinth/README.md

 # Escape-from-the-labyrinth

-A maze game in which the player has to go through the maze and figure out how to get out.!
+A maze game in which the player has to go through the maze and figure out how to get out.

 Screenshots: